benderlidze/bbw/_exchanges/coinhouse.md

 Users must provide full identity verification, including a selfie, picture of an ID, and proof of address.

 ## Limits & Liquidity
-After complete account verification, users can buy up to €500 per day, and up to €2,000 per week.
-This limit may be increased if requested.
+After complete account verification, users can buy up to €2,000 per day or even €10,000 per month.
+The limits will depend on the quality of the documents you provide for verification.

 ## Speed
 After initial verification, which may take a few hours, delivery of bitcoin is instant.